Esper visit to tiny Palau highlights US-China competition

 American and Chinese warships often jockey for position in the South China Sea.
 In July, the Trump administration took the diplomatic tussle to a new level by declaring illegitimate nearly all of China’s maritime claims in the South China Sea, a broad declaration that favors the Philippines, Vietnam, Taiwan and Brunei.

+China’s defense ministry said Friday it had organized its naval and air forces to monitor and verify the U.S. warship and “warned it away” after the Mustin “trespassed into the Chinese territorial waters.”

+China’s troops will “always stay on high alert and resolutely safeguard China’s sovereignty and security and uphold peace and stability in the South China Sea,” the statement said, quoting Senior Col. Li Huamin, spokesperson of the Chinese military’s southern command.

-Esper was flying to Palau this week after a stop in Hawaii, for his first visit to the Asia-Pacific region since the coronavirus pandemic forced him to limit international travel in March.
+Esper is making his first visit to the Asia-Pacific region since the coronavirus pandemic forced him to limit international travel in March.
 Esper’s visit illustrates an important reason for the Pentagon’s interest in nurturing ties: Palau sits on a North Pacific pathway that links U.S. forces based in Hawaii and Guam to potential hotspots on the Asian continent.
 Esper also will be visiting Guam.

 No U.S. defense secretary has ever visited Palau, according to the Pentagon historian’s office.